 It was years ago that a friend turned me on to i-escape, and it is truly my travel secret weapon.
 Each property is vetted by a writer, and they always post the child-friendly (or not) aspects of the place.
 Above is a property in Nevis that is a typical find from i-escape: a family-owned Caribbean property that, while charming and with a great restaurant, isn’t a bajillion dollars.

-Baby-friendly Boltholes specializes in rentals and hotels that are particularly family oriented.
-They have a huge list of properties, and they really spell out what each offers for families.
-Their specialty is in the baby and toddler years, which is when parents feel the need to haul the most anyway, so this is a no-brainer for the families with under-5 set.
-Above is a property in Cornwall, a place I’ve always wanted to go.
+Baby-friendly Boltholes specializes in rentals and hotels that are family-oriented.
+They have a huge list of properties, and they spell out what each offers to families.
+Their specialty is the baby and toddler years, which is when parents feel the need to haul the most anyway, so this is a no-brainer for families with under-5 kids.
+Above is a property in Cornwall, a place I’ve always wanted to go to.

 Ile de Re, as presented by Indagare.
-I always scan their site when I’m looking for ideas, and while Indagare does have a membership fee to get all of their content, you can get some for free up to a certain point.
-But really, if you’re planning a big family trip, it might be worth joining, as they really know where to go and the best way to get there, and the things to do once you’re there.
+I always scan their site when I’m looking for ideas, and while Indagare does have a membership fee to get access to all their content, you can get some for free for a limited time.
+But really, if you’re planning a big family trip, it might be worth joining, as they really know where to go, the best way to get there, and the things to do once you’re there

 It feels a little self-promotional to include Travels With Clara (my travel blog) in this list, but it feels equally weird to leave it out, so it’s the bonus 11th.
 The picture above is from the Hacienda de San Antonio in Mexico.